sf-wdi-27-28/tunely/docs/sprint4.md

 1. When a user clicks the delete button, send a DELETE request to the server and remove the album from the page.

   > Note jQuery doesn't have a `$.delete` method.
 Use `$.ajax`

 1. Remove the deleted albums from the page.

-1. Refresh the page and make sure they are truly being deleted.
+1. Refresh the page and make sure albums are truly being deleted.

   > If you run out of things to delete, try re-seeding your database.

 ## Challenges